|

 or trouble with bladder or bowel control occurs.
 Rarely surgery is necessary to fix the problem.

-FISH OIL: The Feb '03 Lancet medical journal says that long chain fatty acids in fish oil protect against cardiovascular disease several
+The Feb '03 Lancet medical journal says that long chain fatty acids in fish oil protect against cardiovascular disease several

 ways including an anti-inflammatory effect that stabilizes atherosclerotic plaques in the artery walls.
 In contrast, n-6 PUVA